 Concerns have led to alternate or multiple year vaccines.
 Although alternate year vaccination protocols have been approved by many organizations, many vaccines used are not licensed for multiple year use.
 Despite all vaccines claiming to produce antibody titers, there is little known if those titer levels are substantial enough to protect from the disease vaccinated since few vaccines have gone through challenge testing to conclude their efficacy.

-The other consideration is with those vaccines licensed and proven effective for three or multiple year use have three times the stimulant effect to keep them effective for the given time period than a yearly vaccine, potentiating the overstimulation effect on the immune system many worry about as well as risking vaccine reactions.
+The other issue to consider with vaccines licensed and proven effective for three or multiple year use is that they have three times the stimulant effect than a yearly vaccine.
+Potentiating the overstimulation effect on the immune system as well as risking vaccine reactions.